ssoham/Q0Measurement/README.md

 crossing into region [B,C])

 ### Cryomodule Calibration ###
-Run the handy dandy script!
-It makes a calibration curve that maps heat load to dLL/dt (change in liquid level over time) for the cryomodule in question.
-But as to what the script actually does:

-1) Scans the past 24 hours to see if there's a 1.5 hour chunk of time where the liquid level was stable.
+1) Scan the past 24 hours to see if there's a 1.5 hour chunk of time when the liquid level was stable.
 The idea is to find the JT valve position that lets helium in at the same rate at which it's being boiled off by the static heat on the cryomodule (where the static heat is the heat leaking into the cryomodule from the outside